-Each year, at the Gardeners Mini-College, the Oregon State University Extension Master Gardener Program and the Oregon Master Gardener Association recognize County Master Gardeners of the Year, as well as the winners of the Statewide Master Gardener of the Year and the Behind the Scenes Award.
+Each year, at the Gardeners Mini-College, the Oregon State University Extension Master Gardener Program and the Oregon Master Gardener Association recognize Master Gardener volunteers at the Statewide and County Level.
+Statewide award recipients are selected by the OMGA Awards Committee from all nominations that are received.
 County Master Gardeners of the Year are cooperatively selected by local Associations and Master Gardener Program staff.

 Karl Carlson Memorial Fund

 In addition, OMGA, in cooperation with the OSU Extension Service, oversees the Karl Carlson Memorial Fund.
 The Karl Carlson Memorial Fund commemorates the life and work of Dr. Karl Carlson, and serves as a tribute to his dedication to the Oregon Master Gardener Association, and to the Oregon State University Extension Service.